 Director and Artist Manager

 Anastasia Belina is an artist manager based in Sweden who works with a small number of artists she admires.
-She believes in taking a long view on an artist's career, valuing artistic integrity, experience, expertise, and understanding that it takes time and space for an artist to develop and establish in the competitive global environment.
+She believes in taking a long view on an artist's career, valuing artistic integrity, humanity, experience, expertise, and understanding that it takes time and space for an artist to develop and establish in the competitive global environment.

 She studied classical piano at the Shebalin Conservatoire in Omsk, Russia, musicology at the University of Auckland, New Zealand, and completed her PhD in the field of Russian music and opera at the University of Leeds, UK.